DianQK/Flix/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![中文 README](https://img.shields.io/badge/%E4%B8%AD%E6%96%87-README-blue.svg?style=flat)](./README-zh.md)

-Flix is flexible iOS framework to create dynamic forms with `UITableView` or `UICollectionView`.
+Flix is a flexible iOS framework for creating dynamic forms with `UITableView` or `UICollectionView`.

 ## Features

-- [x] Support no reused when you need.
+- [x] Supports no reused when you need.
-- [x] Support reused for list when you need.
+- [x] Supports reused for list when you need.
-- [x] Support nest form.
+- [x] Supports nested forms.
-- [x] Support add, delete and insert
+- [x] Supports add, delete and insert
-- [x] Support Storyboard
+- [x] Supports Storyboard design
-- [x] Example app
+- [x] Example app available!
 - [x] Works with `UITableView` and `UICollectionView`

 Flix focus on combining cells of `UICollectionView` or `UITableView`, it don't care about the view layout, business logic.
 So you can easily build custom form using Flix.